lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 # Security Considerations

 As this specification uses ML-KEM as a component of all composite algorithms, all security considerations from {{I-D.ietf-lamps-kyber-certificates}} and {{I-D.sfluhrer-cfrg-ml-kem-security-considerations}} apply.
+Note in particular the "Encapsulation key check" in section 7.2 of [FIPS.203] and the "Decapsulation input check" in section 7.3 of [FIPS.203] which are required for correct and secure functioning of ML-KEM, but which are considered to be external to the `Encaps()` and `Decaps()` algorithms.

 ## Why Hybrids?